Research

 Techno-Economic Analysis (TEA) of industrial plants

-• Benchmarking of solvent systems and absorption based processes
+• Benchmarking of solvent systems and absorption-based processes

 • In-house tool for CAPEX and OPEX calculations

-Projects
+Projects and Centers

-Projects
+Projects and Centers

 Gemini members are part of several research projects.
 Some examples are given below: